 (11) Take Time to Reflect

-While it’s easy to spend a fair chunk of the break doing things to prepare for the new year, it’s important to take some time to reflect on the year you’ve just finished.
-Time spent in peaceful reflection isn’t time wasted – in fact, when you spend time thinking about what went well last year (and what didn’t go quite so well), it will help you refine how you spend your time and efforts in preparing for the new year.
+While it’s easy to spend a fair chunk of the summer doing things to prepare for the new year, it’s important to take some time to reflect on the year you’ve just finished.
+Time spent in peaceful reflection isn’t time wasted.
+In fact, when you spend time thinking about what went well last year (and what didn’t go quite so well), it will help you refine how you spend your time and efforts in preparing for the new year.

 (12) Plan ME Time!

-Be proactive and make plans for time out during the coming school year.
+Be proactive and plan time out for the coming school year.
 Whether it be booking a weekend or two away or purchasing a pass to a weekly yoga class, make concrete plans and stick to them.

 Teach Starter Top Tip:

-There will always be something that makes you feel like you can’t take that time for yourself during school terms.
-Know that even if you take that few hours a week, or weekend every now and again just to tap out of ‘teacher life’ and tap back into ‘you’, the rest will still all happen as it needs to.
+There will always be something that makes you feel like you can’t take that time for yourself during the school year.
+Know that even if you take that few hours a week, or weekend every now and again just to tap out of “teacher life” and tap back into “you”, the rest will still all happen as it needs to.

 Comments